AntonKL/react-unstyled-dropdown/README.md

 # react-unstyled-dropdown
 An unstyled, unopinionated dropdown component for React.
-It gives you functionality to open/close a dropdonw menu on click.
+It gives you functionality to open/close a dropdown menu on click.
 Nothing more, nothing less.
 You write the styling you prefer.

 ```
 <DropdownMenu>